gothinkster/realworld-starter-kit/readme.md

 # How it works

-Pyramid using [pyramid_openapi3](https://github.com/niteoweb/pyramid_openapi3) for request/response validation and [pyramid_deferred_sqla](https://github.com/niteoweb/pyramid_deferred_sqla) for PostgreSQL integration.
+Pyramid using [pyramid_openapi3](https://github.com/pylonas/pyramid_openapi3) for request/response validation and [pyramid_deferred_sqla](https://github.com/niteoweb/pyramid_deferred_sqla) for PostgreSQL integration.
 Deployed to Heroku.

+Pyramid serves one of the [RealWorld.io frontends](https://github.com/gothinkster/realworld#frontends) (Elm) on root, so it is easier to understand how things fit together.
+The frontend is interchangeable, you can use any
+RealWorld.io frontend.

 # Getting started

 You need to have docker, [pipenv](https://pipenv.readthedocs.io/) and Python 3.7 installed on your machine.
 Docker should be running.
 Then you can run:

     $ make install
     $ make start-pgsql